behoney/react-geo-map/README.md

-# ReactGeoMap
+# React Geojson Map

-react-geo-map is a library that enables declarative geospatial visualization using React Fiber.
+react-geojson-map is a library that enables declarative geospatial visualization using React Fiber.
 It seamlessly integrates React's component-based architecture with OpenLayers' mapping capabilities, providing developers with a robust solution for creating interactive and efficient map-based applications.

 ## Features